goluckyryan/FSUDAQ/README.md

 the following additional functions are planned and I am working on them

 - support V1740 DPP-QDC

+# ToDo

+- Gaussians fitting for 1D Histogram
+- log scale for 1D and 2D Histogram
+- Improve the color scheme for 2D histogram

 # Required / Development enviroment